fasttime/JScrewIt/Features.md

 This feature is not available in Node.js.
 It is also not available inside web workers.
 ### `SELF_OBJECT`
 Existence of the global object property self whose string representation starts with "\[object ".
 This feature is not available in Node.js.
-It is also not available inside web workers in Safari 8.0 and later versions.
+It is also not available inside web workers in Safari 8.0.
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".
 This behavior is defined by ECMAScript, but Android Browser prior to 4.1.2 does not comply with the specification and so this feature is not available in that browser.